Bruqin: Economy

 Around 70% of working-age males were employed in Israel as laborers prior to the Second Intifada.
 Today, the unemployment rate is 80%.
 There is agricultural work it is seasonal.
 Around 150 out of 500 families are dependent on aid, from the Red Cross or the Social Affairs Ministry of the Palestinian National Authority.
 There are two mosques, a youth club and a gym in the town.
 There are also three schools in the town, including an all-girls school for grades 1 to 12, a boys primary and secondary school and a boys high school.
 For hospital care, residents travel to Ramallah, but for emergency treatment they go to nearby Salfit.

 Bruqin depends primarily on agriculture to meet its basic needs.
 The town's total land area is 13,237 dunams, of which 1,336 dunams is built-up area.
 Around 1,200 dunams are planted with orchards, especially olive, about 3,000 dunams of land is used for shepherding while approximately 8,000 dunams are used for settlement purposes, including settlements and by-pass roads.

 Government

-Bruqin is governed by a municipal council led by the mayor Ekremah M. Samara, who succeeded Ghassan Sabra.
-Elections are scheduled to occur every four years however, there has not been an election since 1996.
-The municipal council states the "[Israeli] occupation" as the reason.
+Bruqin is governed by a municipal council, with elections scheduled to occur every four years.